Skip to Content

 According to Exodus 15:20-21, Miriam took a timbrel in her hand and lead the women in music, song and dance to celebrate God delivering them to safety.

-While we don’t find much scripture surrounding Miriam in the role of prophetess, she is described, along with her brothers, Moses and Aaron, as delivering the Jews from slavery in Egypt:
+While we don’t find much scripture surrounding prophet Miriam, she is described, along with her brothers, Moses and Aaron, as delivering the Jews from slavery in Egypt:

 She is mentioned as prophetess in Exodus 15:20-21, above and in Numbers 12 as well.